Aluminum a Key Material for Renewable Energy

 Leading the Way on Solar

 As the world moves toward an increasingly renewable future, aluminum is helping to lead the way.
-According to a 2020 study by the World Bank, aluminum is the single most widely used material in solar photovoltaic (PV) applications.
-In fact, the metal accounts for more than 85% of most solar PV components – from frames to panels.
+According to a 2020 study by the World Bank, aluminum is the single most widely used mineral material in solar photovoltaic (PV) applications.
+In fact, the metal accounts for more than 85% of the mineral material demand for solar PV components – from frames to panels.

 Aluminum extrusions are incredibly versatile, making them a perfect option for solar panel frames.
 The metal can even improve solar cells themselves.
 Using embedded aluminum studs can significantly increase solar panel efficiency thanks to the material’s unique reflectivity properties.